Teal-Ewer/Teal-Ewer/README.md

 You can view some of my projects or get in touch with me by vistiing <a target="_blank" href="https://tealewer.com">my portfolio 🖥</a>

 - 🔭 I’m currently working on a pomodoro timer that gets you on your feet between sprints.
-- 🌱 I’m currently learning Go and Next.js
+- 🌱 I’m currently learning Nuxt.js
 - ⚡ Fun fact: I recorded Taps for the 2019 Memorial Day Google Doodle.

 <!--